guiiim/portfolio-netlify/content/about/experience.md

     date_start: '2022-03-01'
     date_end: ''
     description: |2-
-            Responsible for structuring and implementing indicators, guidelines and standards for processes and tools of Brazil factory's Digital Manufacturing area.
+            Responsible for indicators, guidelines and standards of Brazil factory's Digital Manufacturing area.
-            Responsible for lead and consolidate the digital mindset of Brazil factory, by using a communication plan that gives visibility of the digital solutions and their advantages, and by a training plan to increase the digital capabilities of employees.
+            Responsible for lead and consolidate the digital mindset of Brazil factory.
+            Responsible for the training plan to increase the digital capabilities of employees.
-            Responsible for support LATAM South teams in the definition of a roadmap for their digital transformation in manufacturing, with strategies for each step to achieve the maximum performance of the areas in a digital aspect.
+            Responsible for support LATAM South teams in the definition of a roadmap for their digital transformation.
-            Responsible for the digital solutions rollout across all BAT’s sites, establishing processes, creating the support documentation, setting up all the requirements and deploying the applications for the end users.
+            Responsible for the digital solutions rollout across all BAT’s sites.
-            Responsible for support the prototyping and development of digital solutions built in Microsoft Power Platform or RPA’s solutions.
+            Responsible for support the prototyping and development of digital solutions.

   - title: Digital Manufacturing Analyst
     company: BAT Brazil